workflux/workflUX/README.md

 To run a workflow or tool with your data, you have to create a new job.
 One job may contain multiple runs (for instance multiple samples or conditions).
 CWLab will automatically present you a list of needed input parameters.
 For each parameter, you can choose whether to specify it globally (all runs of a job will get the same value) or per run.

 - Click on the button "Create New Job" in the top bar and select the desired CWL document in the side bar
-- Specify a discriptive job name (the job ID will be composed of the date, time, and the name)
+- Specify a descriptive job name (the job ID will be composed of the date, time, and the name)
 - If the job shall contain multiple runs toggle the "runs per job" switch, then:
-    - Specify run names as comma-seperated list in the dedicated text field
+    - Specify run names as a comma-separated list in the dedicated text field
     - In the parameter list, select which parameters should be run-specific
 - CWLab will automatically create a parameter form for you to fill in:
     - Export/download the form in the desired format